A Complicated Woman

 A Complicated Woman is the third studio album by the English singer and songwriter Self Esteem.
 It was released on 25 April 2025 via Polydor.
 It follows her 2021 critically acclaimed album, Prioritise Pleasure.

 Critical reception

 AnyDecentMusic?, another aggregator, gave it an average rating of 8.0 out of 10 from a sample of 19 critical reviews.
+The Economist included the album in their list of the top ten albums for 2025.